 In personal news this month there was no birthdays but there was Easter Sunday and Passover, some intense DIY was achieved on the part of Creative Director Andy, and Team Tangent saw each other in person for the first time in a whole year and celebrated(ish) by climbing a hill (my blisters have just about recovered, thanks for asking) and having a can at the top of said hill.

 What does May have in store for us?
-Well, more Expo, of course.
-Also getting into the good stuff with the Edinburgh International Book Festival, continuing our work on The Glasgow Alliance to End Homelessness, YPeople, CSIC, Sustainable Glasgow and some more top secret bits and pieces that I’ll no doubt tell you about in the coming months.
-Something to look forward to, eh?
+Well, more Expo, getting into the good stuff with the Edinburgh International Book Festival, continuing our work on The Glasgow Alliance to End Homelessness, Ypeople, CSIC, Sustainable Glasgow and some more collaborations that should wrap up over the coming months.
+Something to look forward to?
 Also maybe we’ll see each other again in person?
 Maybe not though, you can have too much of a good thing.